expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 - **realUserStatus (_[AppleAuthenticationUserDetectionStatus](#appleauthenticationappleauthenticationuserdetectionstatus)_)** - A value that indicates whether the user appears to the system to be a real person.
 - **state (_string_)** - An arbitrary string that your app provided as `state` in the request that generated the credential.
 Used to verify that the response was from the request you made.
 Can be used to avoid replay attacks.
 If you did not provide `state` when making the sign-in request, this field will be `null`.
 - **identityToken (_string_)** - A JSON Web Token (JWT) that securely communicates information about the user to your app.
 - **authorizationCode (_string_)** - A short-lived session token used by your app for proof of authorization when interacting with the app's server counterpart.
-Unlike `user` and `identifyToken`, this is ephemeral and will change each session.
+Unlike `user`, this is ephemeral and will change each session.

 ### `AppleAuthentication.AppleAuthenticationFullName`